- Class Time: Day and Evening

-NOTE: You will be directed at the beginning each class as to what specific supplies and tools are needed.
+NOTE: You will be directed at the beginning of each class as to what specific supplies and tools are needed.
 The Campus Store also carries a list of supplies for individual courses each semester.

-During and after college, graphic designers prepare for this work by developing a portfolio.
+During and after college, graphic designers prepare by developing a portfolio.
 A portfolio is a collection of your best work, typically a strong suit is shown revealing a style.
 It demonstrates your skills in many ways to clients or employers.
 A portfolio may include hand drawings, sketch ideas, before and after work, computer images, photos, and print samples.

 Beginning designers usually receive on-the-job training.
 You can spend up to a year working with an experienced designer, but usually training lasts weeks to a few months.

 Employers prefer to hire graphic designers who have excellent portfolios.
 They want to see work that demonstrates the talent and skills they require for the job.
 Employers also prefer applicants with strong computer skills.
 In addition, employers prefer graphic designers who can present their ideas clearly to clients.
 Typically an associate's degree will get you started in a career track, but some employers may require that graphic designers have a bachelor's degree and a few years of direct work experience or internship and freelance experience.